sybrew/the-seo-framework/readme.txt

 * We could've "simply" stripped all HTML tags, but that would be patching rather than fixing (adding code debt).
 * So, if you've used the filter before to adjust archive titles in TSF, consider replacing it with `the_seo_framework_generated_archive_title`.

+**Did you know?**

+* ...

 **Detailed log:**

 * **Added:**
+	* Open Graph and Twitter custom title and description fields have been added to the in-post Social tab.
+	* Focus extension support, including:
+		* New hidden fields have been added for titles and descriptions which inherit the expected output.
 	* WPML translation editor support.
 Thanks [Vuk](https://github.com/vukvukovich)!
-	/
-	* TODO Focus extension improved support, including:
-		/
-		* TODO A new hidden field has been added for titles which inherits the expected title output.
 * **Changed:**
 	* The SEO settings now show up on every publicly queryable post type.
 Title and editor fields are no longer required.
+	* The Visibility and Social in-post-edit SEO settings tabs have switched places.
+	* The character counter is enabled by default again.
 * **Improved:**
 	/
 	* TODO On slow networks, the in-post SEO settings tabs are correctly switched on-load when necessary.
-	* TODO State that authorized presence options don't affect social/open graph settings.
+	* TODO It's now stated that the authorized presence options don't affect social/open graph settings.
+Those options are unrelated.
+	* TODO When the in-post SEO Settings meta box is placed in the sidebar, with TSFEM 1.5 (next release), the tabs no longer slowly overflow then collapses.
 * **Fixed:**
 	* The pixel counter had an calculation error of plus/minus 1~3% (estimated via Chrome 64, Windows 10), because the wrong font and weight was used.
+	* For the home page, when there's no tagline set for the site nor a tagline title tagline are set, and then the tagline additions are enabled, the correct title is used now.
 	* Some text colors in the sitemap are no longer incorrectly calculated.
 Your sitemap may look slightly different now.
 	* The text colors in tooltips are now correctly assigned and calculated.
 	* On IE, Edge, and Firefox, in-post navigational texts no longer align to the top on adjacent-item overflow; instead, they're now vertically centered.